qntm/base131072/README.md

 	c

 and encode it using a third, 2^1-character repertoire.
-There is no extraneous padding on decoding.
+There is no extraneous padding on decoding, we will get back a sequence of complete 8-bit values and nothing else.

 In other words, we use a total of 2^17 + 2^9 + 2^1 = 131,585 characters for this encoding.

+## Is this ready yet?

+No. We need 131,585 "safe" characters for this encoding, but as of Unicode 8.0 only 101,064 exist.
+(A calculation for Unicode 9.0 is forthcoming but I can tell you know that it's still not enough.)
+However, future versions of Unicode may add enough safe characters for this to be made possible.